CharSV5/CV/README.md

 ## Charlene Bastians

 I'm a makers academy student who loves problem solving and learning to write code.
 I have learned a great deal about Ruby and how to build simple programmes.
-I would ideally love to work as a junior web developer in an environment which encourages me to think for myself and to encourage my proffesional development.
+I would ideally love to work as a junior web developer in an environment which encourages me to think for myself and encourages my proffesional development.
 <!---
 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
  --->